top of page

 • Identify triggers – Observe when and why your dog barks to determine the cause.

 • Teach the "Quiet" command – Use positive reinforcement to reward silence.
-American Kennel Club offers additional tips for excessive barking.
+The American Kennel Club offers additional tips for excessive barking.

-• Provide mental & physical stimulation – A tired dog is a quiet dog!
-Engage in
+• Provide mental and physical stimulation – Remember, a tired dog is a quiet dog!
+Engage in daily walks, puzzle toys, and training exercises.

 2. Chewing: Protecting Your Furniture & Belongings